kamranahmedse/developer-roadmap/src/data/roadmaps/backend/content/open-api-specs@9cD5ag1L0GqHx4_zxc5JX.md

 # Open API Spec

-The OpenAPI Specification (OAS), formerly known as Swagger, is a standard for defining and documenting RESTful APIs.
-It provides a structured format in YAML or JSON to describe API endpoints, request and response formats, authentication methods, and other metadata.
-By using OAS, developers can create a comprehensive and machine-readable API description that facilitates client generation, automated documentation, and testing.
-This specification promotes consistency and clarity in API design, enhances interoperability between different systems, and enables tools to generate client libraries, server stubs, and interactive API documentation.
+OpenAPI Specification (OAS), formerly Swagger, is a standard for defining and documenting RESTful APIs in YAML/JSON format.
+Describes endpoints, formats, authentication, and metadata.
+Enables client generation, automated documentation, testing, and promotes API design consistency.

 Visit the following resources to learn more: